← Back to Blog

 The Price of a Cup Starts at the Farm

-Most coffee drinkers have no idea how pricing works between the farm gate and their morning cup.
 The journey from cherry to export involves multiple price points, conversion losses, and logistical costs that determine whether a farmer earns a living or goes bankrupt.
-Understanding these economics is essential for anyone serious about specialty coffee.
+If you are serious about specialty coffee, you need to understand these economics.

 Commodity vs. Specialty Markets